Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

   - modify the Visual Studio projects' configuration files.

 If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
-Then, after you ran the scripts, as those don't create yet apps for the v2.0 endpoint:
+Then, after you ran the scripts, as those don't create yet apps for Azure AD v2.0, be sure to follow the manual steps:
 - edit the manifest of both applications to ensure `"signInAudience": "AzureADandPersonalMicrosoftAccount"`
-- edit the manifest of the server application to ensure: `"accessTokenAcceptedVersion": 2`
+- edit the manifest of the server application to ensure: `"accessTokenAcceptedVersion": 2` and `"signInAudience": "AzureADandPersonalMicrosoftAccount"`

-To get directly to the portal, you can navigate to the links in the AppCreationScripts\createdApps.html file
+To get directly to the portal, you can navigate to the links in the [AppCreationScripts\createdApps.html](AppCreationScripts\createdApps.html) file created by the scripts

 #### Choose the Azure AD tenant where you want to create your applications